williamfisher9/graphql-with-java/README.md

 A file containing the kind of objects that you can fetch from your service including its fields.

 ### The Query Type
-The Query type is a special object type that defines all of the top-level entry points for queries that clients execute against your server.
+The Query type is a special object type that defines all the top-level entry points for queries that clients execute against your server.

-Each field of the Query type defines the name and return type of a different entry point.
+Each field of the Query type defines the name and the return type of different entry points.

 ```schema.graphqls
 type Query {